klagan/sample-multitenancy/readme.md

 ## Work in Progress

-- [ ] incorporate api permission in terraform script
+- [X] incorporate api permission in terraform script
-- [ ] add documentation on providing consent
+- [X] add documentation on providing consent
-- [ ] use accesstoken to call webapi
+- [X] use accesstoken to call webapi
 - [ ] register webapi with a different tenant
 - [ ] restrict tenant user access to different tenant owned web apis
+- [X] rearrange terraform script to prevent needing to run twice

 ## Getting started

 ### Terraform your environment
 Terraform is used to build the environment and set the local user secrets.
 Unfortunately, because I cant solve a quirk in multiline commands on MacOS I have to create a `local-exec` for each command I want to run.

+#### Grant administrator consent
-The environment has now been setup anf the local environment has been configured using `user secrets`.
+The environment has now been setup and the local environment has been configured using `user secrets`.
 We now need to register consent for the application in the tenant.

 The application relies on resources in the `API permissions` section of `Application Registrations`.
 These need to be consented to by an administrator (or user) in the `Enterprise Application` configuration.